asyncapi/website/pages/jobs/ui-ux-dx-designer.md

 closingOn: 01/15/2021
 ---

-We're the tiny team behind the AsyncAPI Initiative.
+We're a tiny team working on the AsyncAPI Initiative.
 We're hiring a UI/UX/DX designer to help us design more awesome UI and CLI tools for developers.

 ## TL;DR